struct alignment/packing for OpenCL host & device code

 Other requirements that we missed?

-#3 Updated by Aleksei Iupinov 21 days ago
+#3 Updated by Aleksei Iupinov over 2 years ago

 Without being instructed what to do, an OpenCL compiler can do whatever it wants with alignment/padding.

 If the same structure is being used as a kernel launch parameter but has different size on host and device - one gets CL_INVALID_ARG_SIZE from clSetKernelArg() right away.

 However, even if size is the same, that doesn't guarantee same structure member packing on host/device, so the kernel launches, and you might get unpredictable bugs, entirely depending on the compiler.

 - using attribute aligned(n) on structs, where n is number of bytes